MartinSotirov/CorePress/README.md

 [![Software License][ico-license]](LICENSE.md)

-CorePress is a theme and plugin development library for WordPress
+CorePress is a theme development library for WordPress

 ## Change log